helmless/helmless/docs/docs/cloudrun/getting-started.md

     ```bash
     gcloud run services proxy helmless-service
     ```

+Now to see something change, update the `env.COLOR` value in your `helmless/values.yaml` file and re-run the `helm template` and `gcloud run services replace` commands.
 </div>

 1. Setting the project and region is only required when deploying locally.
 When deploying from a CI/CD pipeline the project and region are automatically extracted from the rendered manifest.